We create fun age appropriate packs for each student that is about 2 years of age or older.

 Fine Motor

 Children have to learn how to control their muscle movement in their hands in order to obtain hand-eye coordination and more.
 There are specific ways we do this in the classroom such as having your child use coloring with small and large markers, play with Legos, play-dough, draw pictures and more.
-These skills can turn into more advanced skills later on in life like knitting or play the guitar.
+These skills can turn into more advanced skills later on in life like knitting or playing the guitar.

 Language